OathPros/COMP3/source/index.rst

 GNOME User Interface Guidelines
 ===============================

-Whether you are a developer or a designer, these guidelines contain everything you need to design effective applications using GTK.
-They cover design principles for GNOME, common guidelines such as how to write text and use images and icons, as well as a library of design patterns which you can use in your application.
+Whether you are a developer or a designer, these guidelines contain essential information for designing fantastic applications using the GNOME platform.

 Content Overview
 ----------------